Dannynsikak/Bincom_election/README.md

     - Python 3.x
     - Django 3.x or later
-    - SQLite or any other database of your choice (SQLite is the default)
+    - SQL or any other database of your choice

 ### Steps to Get Started